math0171512/Roblox-game-shortcut-creator/README.md

 A Roblox tool meant for creating shortcuts to enter games right from the desktop.

 This tool uses the Roblox launch protocol `roblox://placeId=1234567890/` trick in order to create shortcuts

+Check out Releases on instructions how to build this